 Maintaining distance between visitors can be a good way too.

 Everyone is serious.
-Shore guys think that crew on board may have corona virus.
+Shore guys think that the crew on board may have coronavirus.
 But we also think that they have the virus.
-But this is a good thing since both parties are doing measures to protect themselves.

 WHO Hygiene Guidelines

-The World Health Organization publishes simple guidelines on how to prevent the spread of corona virus disease.
+The World Health Organization publishes simple guidelines on how to prevent the spread of coronavirus disease.
 They are applicable to any people including seafarers.

 • Cover your mouth and nose when coughing or sneezing and throw away tissue.
 Immediately wash hands.